nvi-inc/fs-vgos/fs-vgos.md

 The result should be "tracking".

-As in [Check pointing] in pre-experiment, run a pointing check
+As in the [Check pointing] section in pre-experiment, run a pointing check

 ```fs
 fivept
 ```

 and check the "xoffset" values are small.
 Then check the SEFDs

 ```fs
 onoff
 ```

 and verify SEFDs for eight bands are reasonable, ~2000-3000.

 Finally, zero the offsets

 ```fs
 azeloff=0d,0d
 ```